a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click on the desktop to clear selection.
 Click on a volume icon.
 Click elsewhere on the desktop.
 Verify the icon isn't mispainted.
 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click on the desktop to clear selection.
 Click on a volume icon.
 File > Rename.
 Enter a new valid name.
 Verify that no alert is shown.

 * Launch DeskTop.
-Select a volume icon.
-File > Rename.
-Enter the name of another volume.
-Verify that a "That name already exists." alert is shown.
-Click OK.
-Verify that the rename prompt is still showing.
-* Launch DeskTop.
-Open a window.
-Select a file icon.
-File > Rename.
-Enter the name of a file in the same window.
-Verify that a "That name already exists." alert is shown.
-Click OK.
-Verify that the rename prompt is still showing.
-* Launch DeskTop.
-Open a volume window.
-Open a folder window.
-Select the volume icon and rename it.
-Verify that neither window is closed, and volume window is renamed.
-* Launch DeskTop.
-Open a volume window.
-Open a folder window.
-Activate the volume window.
-View > By Name.
-Select the folder icon.
-Rename it.
-Verify that the folder window is renamed.
-* Launch DeskTop.
-Open a volume window.
-Position a file icon with a short name near the left edge of the window, but far enough away that the scrollbars are not active.
-Rename the file icon with a long name.
-Verify that the window's scrollbars activate.
-* Launch DeskTop.
-Open a volume window.
-Position a file icon with a long name near the left edge of the window, so that the name is partially cut off and the scrollbars activate.
-Rename the file icon with a short name.
-Verify that the window's scrollbars deactivate.
-* Launch DeskTop.
-Close all windows.
-Select a volume icon.
-File > Rename, enter a new name.
-Verify that there is no mis-painting of a scrollbar on the desktop.

-* Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.
 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Drag B onto C. Drag A to the trash.
 Click OK in the delete confirmation dialog.
 Verify that after the deletion, no alerts appear and volume icons can still be selected.
 * Launch DeskTop.
 Open a window.
 Create folders A and B. Drag B onto A. Drag A to the trash.
 Verify that the confirmation dialog counts 2 files.
 Click OK.
 Verify that the count stops at 0, and does not wrap to 65,535.